 - Switch to eBilling or Canada Post’s epost service to cut back on paper use.

-- Use a drying rack or clothesline to save the energy otherwise used during machine drying.
+- Use a drying rack or clothesline to save the energy used during machine drying.

 - Take shorter showers to reduce water use.
 This will lower your water and heating bills too.

-- Power-down your PC when not in use (save energy)
+- Power down your PC when it's not in use.

 - Lobby your local government to increase spending on sidewalks and bike lanes.
 With little cost, these improvements can pay huge dividends in bettering your health and reducing traffic.

 - Donate or recycle your cellphone/computer responsibly when the time comes.
 E-waste contains mercury and other toxic and is a growing environmental problem.